Inbibo/shift_docs/docs/getting_started/basics/execute.md

 The user can perform most interactions within the Shift UI while a workflow is executing.
 This includes inspecting the nodes, authoring other boards and using plugins.
 However, the following actions are limited:

 - The user can not launch executions of other workflows.
 Only one workflow at a time can be executed.
 - The user can not author the executing workflow.
-This includes not being able to: edit plug values, create plugs, create nodes or creating connections.
+This includes not being able to: edit plug values, create plugs, create nodes or create connections.
 - The user can not save the executing workflow.
 In order to save the workflow file the execution must finish or be interrupted.
 - The user can not save workflows that are loaded and being executed inside *Workflow* nodes in another board.
 - The user can not paste nodes copied from an executing workflow.
 The user must wait for the execution to finish before pasting.